How to create proxies from RED files

 Depending on how you view your dailies (rushes), you can quickly upload them to a private Youtube Channel by dragging the ‘YouTube’ block into the workflow.
-Or you can save them again in the S3 location, just as we did with the first block.

 Insider tip > One thing to note while editing your proxies: keep the file metadata consistent with the raw — this makes it possible to reconnect your footage to the higher resolution project when needed.